kumanna/armadillo-debian/README.txt

 link your programs with the libraries that were specified in "include/armadillo_bits/config.hpp".
 For example, if you specified that LAPACK and BLAS are available, under Linux you would use "-llapack -lblas" instead of "-larmadillo".
-Under MacOS, you would use "-framework Accelerate" instead of "-larmadillo".
+Under Mac OS, you would use "-framework Accelerate" instead of "-larmadillo".

 "example1.cpp" doesn't need any external libraries.
-"example2.cpp" requires the LAPACK library.
-You may get errors at compile or run time if LAPACK (or its emulation via ATLAS) is not installed.
+"example2.cpp" requires the LAPACK library (Linux/Windows)
+or the Accelerate framework (Mac OS X).
+You may get errors at compile or run time if the LAPACK library (or its equivalent) is not installed.

+NOTE: on Ubuntu and Debian based systems you may need to add "-lgfortran" to the compiler flags.